 - Open your “Facebook Page” and click “Settings” in the bottom left corner.

 - Click on “General.”

-People who visit your page or view your posts will see all comments rather than Facebook’s filtered view.
-Of course, you can keep this option enabled and let other users decide how they want to view comments.
-We’ll explain that a bit more down below.
+People who visit your Facebook page and view your posts will see all comments rather than a filtered view.
+Of course, you can enable this option and let other users decide how to view comments.
+We’ll explain that a bit more below.

-If you’re using the Facebook mobile app, you won’t see the option to change comment ranking.
-But, you can change the profanity filter and unblock keywords.
+If you’re using the Facebook mobile app, you won’t see the option to change comment ranking on Facebook Pages.
+However, you can change the profanity filter and unblock keywords.
 Here’s what to do:

-- Navigate to your page and tap on the gear icon in the top right corner to open the settings section.
+- Navigate to your page and tap the “gear icon” in the top right corner to open the settings section.

 - Tap on “General.”